ece362-purdue/proton-labs/lab1-gpio/README.md

 >
 > The RP2350 CPU cores are **32-bit**, which means the largest register they can operate on in a single "cycle" is 32 bits.
 You may see functions that imply they can change 64 bits of data at a time, but if you dive into it, it's just writing to two 32-bit registers, e.g. `gpio_put_all64`.

-Therefore, to configure a pin to act as an output to drive current to some external component, you will need to write code that modifies specific registers in memory to do so.
-Raspberry Pi offers an API with functions that would do all this for you, but in this course, you will dive into the functions to see what registers they are changing.
-We do this so that you understand how your microcontroller works at the lowest level, and how to debug your code when it doesn't work as expected.
-Therefore, **do not use online examples unless otherwise directed.**

 Nearly all of you are coming from ECE 270, where you wrote Verilog to implement hardware.
 This course is a continuation of that, in that your microcontroller is the overall **top module** that instantiates the various peripherals as **submodules**.
+Changing register values is just changing the values connected to the submodules' **ports** or **internal `logic` registers**.

 When you flash your microcontroller with a program, the instructions executed by the CPU/top module in that program can be used to change the values of the registers in those peripherals/submodules.
 This is how we will implement an **embedded system**.

+Modifying all these registers directly can get tedious, so Raspberry Pi (in this case) provides a **Software Development Kit** (SDK) that provides functions that can be used to modify these registers.

+However, any good embedded systems engineer should understand how the SDK functions work at the register level, because the registers are the only effective way to debug our code when it doesn't work as expected - we saw this in lab 0 when looking at the `gpio_out` register, for example.
+Therefore, for each lab, you can **look through** the SDK functions for the new peripheral you're learning about, but you must **dive** into the functions to see what registers they are modifying, and explain that to your TAs.

+Back to GPIO - to configure a pin to act as an output to drive current to some external component like an LED, you will need to dive into those SDK functions, and write code that modifies specific registers in memory to do so.

 ## Step 0.1: Set up your environment